 Here is a score of the piece in pdf format.

-After you click the donation button below, you’ll get a link to download the pre-recorded track.
+The charge for the performance materials is normally $50, but it is now pay-as-you-like until public performances are possible again.
+After you click the button below, you’ll get a link to download the pre-recorded track.
 If you’d like an Ableton Live session for easy click playback, just let me know.